docker-library/docs/redis/README-content.md

 ## ... or via `redis-cli`
     docker run -it --link some-redis:redis --rm redis sh -c 'exec redis-cli -h "$REDIS_PORT_6379_TCP_ADDR" -p "$REDIS_PORT_6379_TCP_PORT"'

+## Additionally, If you want to use your own redis.conf ...

+You can create your own Dockerfile that adds a redis.conf from the context into /data/, like so.

+    FROM redis
+    redis.conf /data/
+    CMD [ "redis-server", "/data/redis.conf" ]

+Alternatively, you can specify something along the same lines with `docker run` options.

+    ocker run --volumes-from datacontainer --name myredis redis

+Using this method means that there is no need for you to have a Dockerfile for your redis container.